 History

-Soon after President Lyndon Johnson's declaration of war on poverty and of the Economic Opportunity Act of 1964, civic minded citizens of Easter began to prepare applications for federal funds to operate Community Act Programs.
+Soon after President Lyndon Johnson's declaration of war on poverty and of the Economic Opportunity Act of 1964, civic minded citizens of Haskell, Latimer and LeFlore Counties began to prepare applications for federal funds to operate Community Act Programs.
 These applications were usually made in each county and most were funded.
-By the end of 1966 three of the four counties in the KI BOIS Co area were operating.
+By the end of 1966 three of the four counties in the KI BOIS Community Action Foundation, Inc. (KI BOIS) area were operating.

-When Mr. Jeffery entered the Armed services in 1967, Jim Hall, Jr., was named director in Haskell County.
-By 1968 requirements concerning area population began to force smaller counties to consider the possibility of merging with neighboring counties, thus Haskell, Latimer, and LeFlore counties merged forming KI BOIS Community Action Foundation, Inc., which was incorporated on March 11, 1968 and appointing Jim Hall, Jr., as Executive Director a position he held until October 1978 when he retired.
-At the time of the merger E.A.
-Caldwell was working on an application for Pittsburg County which could be approved if this county became a part of KI BOIS Community Action.
-This was accomplished July 1, 1968 and KI BOIS Community Action became a four-county agency, encompassing Haskell, Latimer, LeFlore and Pittsburg counties.
-Muskogee, and Sequoyah counties were added later.
+When Mr. Jeffery entered the Armed Forces in 1967, Jim Hall, Jr., was named director in Haskell County.
+By 1968, requirements concerning area population began to force smaller counties to consider the possibility of merging with neighboring counties; thus Haskell, Latimer, and LeFlore counties merged to form KI BOIS, which was incorporated on March 11, 1968.
+Jim Hall, Jr., was apponinted as Executive Director, a position he held until his retirement in October, 1978.
+At the time of the merger, E.A.
+Caldwell was working on an application for Pittsburg County, which could be approved if the County became a part of KI BOIS.
+This was accomplished July 1, 1968 and KI BOIS became a four-county agency, encompassing Haskell, Latimer, LeFlore and Pittsburg counties.
+Muskogee, and Sequoyah counties were added later .In November, 1968, Carroll Huggins was hired at the Executive Director and is currently serving as Executive Director/CEO.
+Huggins supervises over 600 employees and oversees a $40 million plus annual budget.

 The first Board Chairman was Don Huddleston.
 Baysul Balentine, David Ward, Gene Bass, and John Cook served as Board Chairman for many years.
 Cecil Williams is our current Board Chairman.
-Upon the resignation of Mr. Hall, Carroll Huggins was hired as Executive Director in November, 1978.
-He is the current Executive Director/CEO and supervises 1,000 employees and oversees a 40 million dollar plus annual budget.

 Some more familiar names associated with the early days of Community Action in the KI BOIS Community Action arena are Marie Holley (later Morrison), Richard Baldwin, Reba Dunn, Joy Roye, Pauline King, Becky Hickman, Louise Searles, Jerry Barlow, Sharon Hickman, Faye Shoat, Barbara Walden, Brenda Daniels, Louise Gregory, Betty Nolen, Helen Scyrkels, E.A.
 Caldwell, Allene Williams, Phyllis Murphy and others too numerous to mention.